 As he releases his debut album, Mykki Blanco tells i-D about his career so far - from starting out as a performance artist and the struggle of being unsigned, to his changing relationship with drag, how the stigma of HIV led him to quit music, and why...

 talking power, anti-capitalist desire and female vampires with jenny hval

 The Norwegian singer chats to i-D backstage in Barcelona as she swaps the beige ‘control’ pants and blonde wigs of Apocalypse, girl for bat-like black cloaks and uneasy desire of upcoming album Blood Bitch.

-the live shows that changed tame impala’s life
+tame impala's kevin parker on the shows that changed his life

 From hecklers in small-town Perth bars to booking the slot before Adele at Glastonbury, by way of tripping out at a Flaming Lips gig in Japan and having a football singalong with a stadium of Argentinians, here are the live shows the shaped Kevin...